-The Low Income Home Energy Assistance Program (LIHEAP) is administered by the Pennsylvania Department of Public Welfare.
+The Low-Income Home Energy Assistance Program (LIHEAP) helps low-income households pay some energy costs associated with heating their home.
+LIHEAP is administered by the Pennsylvania Department of Public Welfare.
 LIHEAP provides a cash grant during the heating season to help you pay your electric bill.
-Check the income guidelines to see if you and your family qualify.
+Check the below table to see if you and your family qualify.
+The program opens October 18, 2021 and closes on May 6, 2022.

 For more information, please contact the LIHEAP hotline at 1-866-857-7095, Monday through Friday.
 Individuals with hearing impairments may call the TDD number at 1-800-451-5886.